 It means we are now in an interim phase where no single individual or group has majority ownership of SMFC (we own 28.3%, Kibble 27.5% and Gordon 22.7%).
-SMISA is still fundraising the money needed to buy Gordon’s remaining shares but we expect to have that - plus a cash reserve - by the second half of 2021.
+SMISA is still fundraising the money needed to buy Gordon’s remaining shares but we expect to have that - plus a cash reserve - by summer 2021.
 That calculation was made on the basis of us maintaining membership numbers, so we need the continued support of new and existing members.

-The interim phase will last until a date TBC in the second half of 2021 but no later than the end of that year.
+The interim phase will last until a date TBC in summer 2021 but no later than the end of that year.
 In that time, the current board will stay in place, with Gordon as chairman.
 There have been additions to the board – SMISA got an additional seat (meaning two in total) and Kibble also now have two seats.

 The three-way agreement in place between the three main shareholders (SMISA, Gordon and Kibble) ensures major decisions or changes to the way the company runs (such as the appointment or removal of board members) could only happen if all three parties agreed.